How to produce compelling Data Visualisations

 You’ve almost certainly put together some sort of data visualisation before, but doing it well is a skill which is worth developing.
 Good data visualisations can increase interest in your work, especially among journalists and the general public.
 It’s a transferrable skill, also very useful in putting together lectures, or commissioned reports, and if you can produce something really compelling, there’s a good chance that your institution’s publicity department will want to help it get seen.

-How do I choose the most appropriate data visualisation?
+Choosing the most appropriate data visualisation

 There are so many different ways to visualise data, I find it useful to consider three questions: